What attractions are there for Kids?

 Have a look at what facilities the ship has.
 They will all have pools and sometimes all you need is a pool, but some of the newer ships have waterslides, trampoline parks, crazy golf, escape rooms and bumper cars!
 You need to weigh up what you’d like against the cost, but some ships have fabulous experiences!

 Most cruises have kids’ clubs.
 They are for all ranges, so double check which club your child or children fall into.
 My kids are just two years apart and like to be in the same club, but sometimes are not because of their age.
 Different cruises have different rules though so it’s a good idea to check.
 Also, have a look at what times the kids’ club operates as well as what activities they offer.
+Check whether they are better for older kids or a better cruise for a baby.

 How child friendly is your cruise?